husonlab/splitstree6/doc/user-manual.md

 #### Blob Tree

 The *Blob Tree* algorithm takes a Trees block as input and produces a Trees block as output.
-It extracts the blob tree from a rooted network (by contracting all non-trivial bi-connected components).
+It extract the blob tree from a rooted network.

 Reference: [@Husonetal2012]